vaibhav-malpani/ComicAI/README.md

 ### Common Issues
 - **API Limits**: If you hit rate limits, consider upgrading your Google Cloud plan
 - **Image Quality**: For best results, use descriptive prompts and experiment with different art styles
-- **Performance**: Large comic generations may take 2-5 minutes - patience creates masterpieces!
+- **Performance**: Comic generations may take 2-5 minutes, video generation can take 5-10 minutes - patience creates masterpieces!
+- **Video Processing**: Large video files require substantial bandwidth; ensure stable internet connection
+- **Character Consistency**: If characters appear different across panels, regenerate with more specific character descriptions
+- **Storage Space**: Video files are larger than images; ensure adequate local and cloud storage
+- **Browser Compatibility**: For best video playback, use Chrome or Firefox with hardware acceleration enabled

 ## 🎭 The Magic Behind the Scenes

-Every comic you create represents a fascinating dance between human creativity and artificial intelligence.
+Every comic and video you create represents a fascinating dance between human creativity and artificial intelligence.
 When you type "a robot learning to paint," here's what happens:

 1. **🧠 Creative Interpretation**: Gemini AI analyzes your topic, considering context, tone, and audience
 2. **📝 Story Architecture**: The AI crafts a narrative arc with compelling characters and dialogue
+3. **👥 Character Consistency**: Advanced validation ensures characters maintain their appearance across all panels
-3. **🎨 Visual Translation**: Your story transforms into detailed image prompts for Imagen
+4. **🎨 Visual Translation**: Your story transforms into detailed image prompts for Imagen
-4. **🖼️ Artistic Rendering**: Google's most advanced AI brings your vision to life with stunning visuals
+5. **🖼️ Artistic Rendering**: Google's most advanced AI brings your vision to life with stunning visuals
-5. **✨ Comic Composition**: Our algorithms seamlessly blend text and imagery into professional comic panels
+6. **✨ Comic Composition**: Our algorithms seamlessly blend text and imagery into professional comic panels
+7. **🎬 Video Generation**: Google Veo 3 transforms each panel into dynamic video segments
+8. **🎞️ Cinematic Compilation**: Individual videos are merged into a cohesive animated experience
+9. **☁️ Cloud Integration**: Videos are efficiently managed through dynamic Google Cloud Storage

 The result?
-A unique piece of visual storytelling that never existed before - born from the collaboration between your imagination and cutting-edge AI.
+A unique piece of multimedia storytelling that never existed before - born from the collaboration between your imagination and cutting-edge AI, available as both static comics and dynamic videos.

 ## 🌈 The Future of Storytelling